unyt-org/datex-core-js-legacy/docs/manual/11 Types.md

 ## Structs

-The `struct` helper function allows you to define DATEX types with a fixed structure.
+The `struct` helper function allows you to define custom DATEX types with a fixed structure.
 All `struct` values are represented as plain objects in JavaScripts.
 They can take any DATEX compatible value as properties.